cae-west/SciaticaSisters-API/docs/tutorials/log-first-activity.md

 # Tutorial: Log your first activity

-In this tutorial, you'll learn how to create an exercise log using the `POST` method to track your pain levels before and after an activity.

-Expect this tutorial to take about 10 minutes to complete.
+In this tutorial, you'll create an exercise log using the `POST` method to track a user's pain levels before and after an activity.
+This helps build a personal database of what brings a user relief to optimize their recovery strategy.
+This tutorial takes about 10 minutes to complete.

 ## Before you start